civitaspo/digdag-operator-emr_fleet/README.md

 # Note

-- only emr-5.10.0 or larger releases are supported
+- Only emr-5.10.0 or larger releases are supported.
+- There is no compatibility against [`emr>` operator](https://docs.digdag.io/operators/emr.html) because of the maintainability.

 # Development